Pastez/Cocoa-Dropdown-Notification/README.md

 [[NSNotificationCenter defaultCenter] postNotificationName:PSNotificationCenterEventShowNotification object:data];
 ```

+### Data properties

+* int uniqueIndetifier

+	notification unique indetifier, if notification is visible notification with the same id will be not displayed property is ignored if set to default value INT_MAX

+* NSString *title

+	notification title

+* NSString *message

+	notification message

+* UIImage *image

+	notification image if nil, image will be ignored

+* CFTimeInterval displayDuration

+	duration of notification life on screen

+* PSDropdownNotificationApperiance *apperiance

+	copy of default apperiance that can be overrided for notification

 ## Apperiance

 You can change apperiance of invidual notification by accesing apperiance property in PSDropdownNotificationData